KonstantinSt77/SiriCustomIntent/README.md

 func handle(intent: FindFactsAboutNumberIntent, completion: @escaping (FindFactsAboutNumberIntentResponse) -> Void)
 ```

-After creating your own intent, Xcode generates the class itself with your intent as well as the accompanying methods for working with it
+After creating your own intent, Xcode generates the class itself with your intent as well as the accompanying methods for working with it.

-After creating your custom completions you need to write logic in this methods
+After creating your custom completions you need to write logic in this methods:

 ```
 func confirm(intent: FindFactsAboutNumberIntent, completion: @escaping (FindFactsAboutNumberIntentResponse) -> Void) {